 Note: Boards need assurance from the principal and cluster manager who are delegated to ensure a particular success measure is achieved.

-The Board will ensure the annual service priorities and service expectations; set out in Part 5 and Part 6 of the Funding and Service Agreement (FSA) are met.
+In addition, the Board will ensure the Government’s priorities and the Ministry’s annual service priorities and service expectations are embedded in the work of the service.
 The priorities may be varied by the Ministry of Education by 27 January each year over the term of the FSA to reflect any changes in Ministry policy or national priorities.

 - Employ the cluster manager, RTLB and any associated support staff.

 - Appoint a full-time acting cluster manager when the cluster manager is unable to fulfil the role, for example when they are on extended leave or secondment.